 Colorado Mesa University is a state-supported institution of higher education.
 The main campus is located within the City of Grand Junction, Colorado.
-In conjunction with the Grand Valley Board of Education, the University operates two career and technical education facilities located in Grand Junction: CMU Tech is located at 2508 Blichmann Ave, and the Industrial/Energy Training Center, located at 441 29 RD.
-The University also conducts research at the Forensic Investigation Research Station located at 3112 Hookless Blvd.
+In conjunction with the Grand Valley Board of Cooperative Education Services, the University operates two career and technical education facilities located in Grand Junction: the CMU Tech located at 2508 Blichmann Ave, and the Industrial/Energy Training Center, located at 441 29 Road.
+The University also conducts research at the Forensic Investigation Research Station located at 312 Hookless Blvd.
 The Montrose Campus, a CMU satellite campus, operates within the City of Montrose, Colorado.
 Electronic Access Controls are placed at the entrance to all Residence Halls, as well as the exterior of all academic and administrative buildings.
 Emergency lockdown buttons strategically located throughout campus.
 CMU has two sororities (Gamma Phi Beta, Alpha Sigma Alpha) and two fraternities (Kappa Sigma and Theta Xi) however, there are no University recognized fraternity or sorority houses on or off campus.

 The University contracts with the City of Grand Junction Police Department to provide a safe and secure environment for campus community members.
 Grand Junction police officers have the authority to enforce federal, state, and local laws and official University policies as Level I Peace Officers (CRS 18-1-901).
 The authority of police officers is limited to the boundaries of the City of Grand Junction or anywhere when in fresh pursuit of an offender, or when called to assist another agency outside the city limits.
-The University also employs two sworn police officers who also patrol campus and work in conjunction with the Grand Junction Police. he Director of Campus Safety and Student Conduct oversees campus safety, student conduct and parking.
+The Director of Campus Safety and Student Conduct oversees campus safety, student conduct and parking.